 As an emergency medicine physician, I saw firsthand that opioids are overused, frequently abused and too often result in fatal overdoses.
 Medical cannabis is a safer, less addictive alternative.

-Vireo Health cultivates cannabis in their environmentally friendly greenhouses and manufactures pharmaceutical-grade cannabis extracts in their state-of-the-art labs.
-These products are then sold through Vireo-owned dispensaries to qualifying patients in Minnesota and New York.
-Vireo’s locations feature teams of patient care experts and licensed pharmacists who consult with patients to make sure they get right Currently, Vireo distributes their products through third-party dispensaries in Pennsylvania, Maryland and Ohio.
+Vireo Health cultivates the finest cannabis plants in environmentally-friendly greenhouses and produces pharmaceutical-grade cannabis extracts and other cannabis products in state-of-the-art labs.
+These products are sold through Vireo-owned dispensaries to qualifying patients in Minnesota, New York, Pennsylvania, Arizona, and New Mexico.
+Vireo dispensaries employ teams of patient care experts and licensed pharmacists who help patients find the right solution for their needs.
+Vireo also distributes our products through third-party owned dispensaries in New York, Pennsylvania, Maryland, and Ohio.

 The Vireo team is comprised of physicians, scientists, and horticulturists that have been successful in a variety of settings and bring a broad spectrum of experience in best practices and evidence-based medicine.